 Aspergillosis and candidiasis

 Aspergillus and Candida species may infect the paranasal sinuses of patients who are immunocompromised secondary to therapy with cytotoxic drugs or to immunosuppressive diseases, such as leukemia Overview of Leukemia Leukemia is a malignant condition involving the excess production of immature or abnormal leukocytes, which eventually suppresses the production of normal blood cells and results in symptoms... read more , lymphoma Overview of Lymphoma Lymphomas are a heterogeneous group of tumors arising in the reticuloendothelial and lymphatic systems.
 The major types are Hodgkin lymphoma Non-Hodgkin lymphoma See table Comparison of Hodgkin... read more , multiple myeloma Multiple Myeloma Multiple myeloma is a cancer of plasma cells that produce monoclonal immunoglobulin and invade and destroy adjacent bone tissue.
-Common manifestations include lytic lesions in bones causing... read more , and AIDS Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection results from 1 of 2 similar retroviruses (HIV-1 and HIV-2) that destroy CD4+ lymphocytes and impair cell-mediated immunity, increasing risk of certain... read more .
+Common manifestations include lytic lesions in bones that cause... read more , and AIDS Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection results from 1 of 2 similar retroviruses (HIV-1 and HIV-2) that destroy CD4+ lymphocytes and impair cell-mediated immunity, increasing risk of certain... read more .
 These infections can appear as polypoid tissue in the nose as well as thickened mucosa; tissue is required for diagnosis.

 Aggressive paranasal sinus surgery and IV amphotericin B therapy are used to control these often-fatal infections.
 If mucormycosis is excluded, voriconazole, with or without an echinocandin (eg, caspofungin, micafungin, anidulafungin), can be used instead of amphotericin.